badams97/Sprayer_Chassis_Features/README.md

 ![image](PNG/Sprayer_System_Diagram.PNG "System Diagram")

+## Boom System

+In terms of the boom system, a common **key performance indicator** for measuring boom height performance is the **standard deviation of boom elevation**, which is measured in reference to the ground.
+Because there is generally a left and right boom on a self-propelled sprayer, these standard deviations are averaged to provide one single metric.

 ***

 ### Data Analysis Overview

 Overall, the complete data anlaysis for this investigation was performed in two individual platforms: **MATLAB and Python**.
-In general, MATLAB was utilized more for **data organizing and processing**, where Python was applied for its **machine learning capabilities**.
+In general, MATLAB was utilized more for **data organizing and processing**, where Python was applied for its **machine learning capabilities** when classifying boom height performance.

 All of the initial data channels are based on timeseries data extracted from previous machine testing out in the field.
 The **same machine configuration** was used to collect **CAN-based data** across a plethora of different field passes for natural variation.
-In order to negate the influence of time, **descriptive analysis** (i.e. mean, standard deviation, etc.) was implemeted to provide a complete summary of each field pass.
+In order to negate the influence of time, **descriptive analysis** (i.e. mean, standard deviation, etc.) of each data signal was implemeted to provide a complete summary of each field pass.

 A brief outline of the data analysis steps performed in MATLAB is provided below:

 ![image](PNG/Matlab_Code_Outline.PNG "MATLAB Code Outline")

-Here's a link to the **Python notebook** which hosted the analysis for chassis feature correlation and the machine learning application: [Chassis Feature Importance](https://nbviewer.jupyter.org/github/badams97/Sprayer_Chassis_Features/blob/master/ABE%20516%20Project%20-%20Bailey%20Adams.ipynb).
+Here's a link to the **Python notebook** which hosted the analysis for chassis feature correlation and the machine learning application: [Python](https://nbviewer.jupyter.org/github/badams97/Sprayer_Chassis_Features/blob/master/ABE%20516%20Project%20-%20Bailey%20Adams.ipynb).

 ***